miccTronic/LithTechLokiResearch/README.md

 Additional findings on that topic:
 - These BSPs have no name and therefore no linked object.
 Usually they refer to faces in the global mesh (via BSP render instances list), also placed at (0,0).
-- There don't seem to be remaining objects that could give position to these objects, nor do the BSPs or faces before/after them in the order give any clues.
+- There don't seem to be remaining world entities that could give position to these geometries, nor do the BSPs or faces before/after them in the order yield any clues.
-- There does not seem to be anything in the objects to link them to those BSPs.
-There is a "BlindObjectIndex" that has not been resolved yet, but it does not look like it applies to those types of objects.
+- There does not seem to be anything else in any other world objects to link them to those BSPs.
+There is a "BlindObjectIndex" that has not been resolved yet, but it does not look like it helps here.
-- I have checked manually if ANY objects/worldmodels would provide the correct position if the models were placed there, but none did.
-You can verify that e.g. for the Valkyrie tower sign (see above), which is centered in its mesh, there is NO "object" on the map at those coordinates.
+- In the absence of other clues I have checked manually (using visual testing) if ANY objects/worldmodels would provide a sound position if the models were placed there, but none did for the above 3 examples.
+You can verify that e.g. for the Valkyrie tower sign (see above), which is centered in its mesh, there is **no** "object" on the map at those coordinates.
-- It would be possible that coordinates are assigned dynamically, but any command (message) in other objects would need to reference the targets via an index, because they have no names, and such commands have not been found.
+- It would theoretically be possible that coordinates are assigned dynamically, e.g. via script, but any command (message) in other objects would need to reference the targets via an index, because the BSPs have no names, and such commands have not been found anywhere.
-- It seem unlikely that any other entities could provide position, like sectors or the streaming data section at the end of the .wld file.
+- It seem unlikely (though not impossible) that another entity could provide a position, like sectors or the streaming data section at the end of the .wld file, since there seems to be no obvious link to the BSPs.
-- Also most structures have been decoded, and even if there were others, it's not clear how they could link to the BSPs, as the BSP has no more fields that could provide a link themselves to other entities.
+- Finally, most structures in the world file have been decoded, and even if there were further ones, it's not clear how they could link to the BSPs, as the BSP has no more fields that could provide a link themselves (e.g. an index) to other entities.

 If you have any idea about the solution to this mystery, feel free to open an "issue" about it. :-)